eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/overview.md

 This learning path gives steps to help you determine:

-- What type of Arm trace best fits your target
+- What trace mode best fits your run environment (know your run environment)
-- What trace capabilities your target has
+- Which trace types are available for your target (which trace to choose)
+- What each trace type can be used for (what trace is used for)
-- What tools to use to capture and analyze trace data
+- What tools to use to trace (what tools to use)